lastmile-ai/aiconfig/aiconfig-docs/docs/introduction/getting-started.md

 ## Quickstart

-In this quickstart, you will create a customizable NYC travel itinerary using `aiconfig`.
+In this guide, you're going to use AIConfig's core features to generate a customizable NYC travel itinerary.
+When you're finished, you'll learn how to create AIConfigs, run inference on prompt chains, enable streaming, and update/manage your AIConfig.

+We provided a pre-built AIConfig to help show you how it gets used.
+The AIConfig `travel.aiconfig.json` contains the prompts, models, and model parameters that we will use to build our customizable travel itinerary.
+We generated `travel.aiconfig.json` from this [AI Workbook](https://lastmileai.dev/workbooks/clooqs3p200kkpe53u6n2rhr9).
+An AI Workbook is a notebook-like playground to prototype your prompt chains and model parameters.

-### 1. Download the AIConfig - `travel.aiconfig.json`.
+### 1. Download the AIConfig

-This AIConfig contains a prompt chain to get a list of travel activities from an LLM and then customize the activities based on user preferences (defined as parameters of the prompt).
+This AIConfig `travel.aiconfig.json` contains a prompt chain to get a list of travel activities from an LLM and then customize the activities based on user preferences (defined as parameters of the prompt).
 It also contains the specific models and model parameters for the LLMs.

+You can download `travel.aiconfig.json` [here](https://drive.google.com/file/d/1rNs7YA30_MZKNkKfUNzm5v3mlAxW3yuQ/view?usp=sharing).

 <details>
 <summary>`travel.aiconfig.json`</summary>